 Will I be able to breastfeed after breast augmentation?

 The answer to this question is often dependent on factors specific to your unique physiology; however, if you are able to breastfeed before you have breast augmentation, you should be able to breastfeed after the procedure.
 It has been said that about 25 percent of women are unable to breastfeed because of anatomical factors that affect lactation, regardless of whether they have implants or not.
 For those who are able to breastfeed, the placement of incisions and the implants themselves is very important.
-Dr. Houssock or Dr. Vogel will evaluate your needs and talk with you about breast augmentation techniques that minimize the potential effects on nerves and ducts in the breasts that are necessary for healthy breastfeeding.
+Dr. Houssock will evaluate your needs and talk with you about breast augmentation techniques that can minimize the potential effects on nerves and ducts in the breasts that are necessary for healthy breastfeeding.

 What can I do about the effects of pregnancy or breastfeeding on my breasts?